 The CBI's programs are designed to facilitate the movement of promising wet bench research and theoretical modeling into clinical testing, and more rapidly translating research discoveries into clinical practice.
 These interventions will lead to patient-oriented outcomes research that will generate new basic science research questions that can be taken back to the bench.

-The Mount Sinai Medical Center (MSMC) has committed itself to building a substantial biomedical informatics infrastructure.
+The Mount Sinai Health System (MSMC) has committed itself to building a substantial biomedical informatics infrastructure.
 The CBI will direct the design and implementation of this campus-wide research resource.
 Conduits will leverage MSMC's investments in biomedical informatics resources to support clinical and translational research.

 MSMC, and its affiliated health organizations and community resources, will greatly benefit from the provision of interoperable, institution-wide accessibility of Conduits data sets for PPHS -approved studies.
 Benefits will be realized both by Conduits and by the Clinical Translational Science Award Informatics Consortium, which will be able to share in the tools and resources created by the CBI under the very backing of Conduits.